PAST2212/zonethreat/README.md

 Here i scan as an example all currently **registered 9.757.861 .info Domains** for brand or phishing domains.
 Please keep in mind that one scan operation could take several hours.

 **Necessery Condition:**
-- Create a free account at https://czds.icann.org/home and request free access to the relevant TLDs / Domain Zone Files you want to scan (.com / .org / .net , etc.)
+- Create a free account at https://czds.icann.org/home and request free access to the relevant TLDs / Domain Zone Files you want to scan (.com / .org / .net , etc.).
+Filetypes are .txt files

 **You can recognize:**
 - combo squatting (e.g. amazon-shop.com),